How to Start Bible Journaling for Beginners: A Complete Guide

 A creative Bible study session can be as short as 10–15 minutes.
 Stickers and stamps help here — they're fast.
 You can also build a page in layers across several days rather than finishing it in one sitting.

 Bible journaling is a creative Bible study.
 A conversation between you and God, through Scripture.
-It's bringing your whole self — your questions, your stamps and stickers, your messy handwriting, your honest prayers — and putting it to paper.
+It's bringing your heart, your questions, your stamps and stickers, your messy handwriting, your honest prayers — and putting it to paper.

 Your pages don't need to be perfect.
 They just need to be yours.